seemoo-lab/bcm-public/README.md

 ## Caveats
 * ~~The current patch is unable to handle aggregated frames (A-MSDU's).
 This makes it impossible to receive frames in an 802.11n/802.11ac enabled environment.~~
- * Current Monitor Mode was tested and works for 802.11n with 20MHz wide channels (2.4 as well as 5GHz), 40MHz channels seems to be a problem.
-We keep working on it ;-)
+ * Current Monitor Mode was tested and works for 802.11n with 20MHz wide channels (2.4 as well as 5GHz), ~~40MHz channels seems to be a problem.
+We keep working on it ;-)~~
+ * Using this [patch](https://dev.seemoo.tu-darmstadt.de/bcm/bcm-public/blob/90bed6e1c3ad70ddc23ccf44033b152e0db300b6/kernel_patches/40mhz_channels_5GHz.patch) should enalbe `iw` to set 40MHz channels.
+It currently only works for 5GHz frequencies.
+   Capturing WiFi packets which use mutliple spatial streams is still not possible, this is caused by a hardware limitation of the Nexus 5

 ## Read our paper